cellml/libcellml/docs/reference/sectionB_elements.rst

 Specific information items
 --------------------------

+.. container:: issue-units-name

    1. Every :code:`units` element MUST contain an unprefixed :code:`name`
       attribute.
 The value of the :code:`name` attribute MUST be a :ref:`valid CellML identifier<specA_cellml_identifier>`.

+.. contianer:: issue-units-name-unique

-#.
-The value of the :code:`name` attribute MUST NOT be identical to the
-   :code:`name` attribute of any other :code:`units` element or :code:`import units` element in the CellML infoset.
+   2. The value of the :code:`name` attribute MUST NOT be identical to the :code:`name` attribute of any other :code:`units` element or :code:`import units` element in the CellML infoset.

+.. container:: issue-units-standard

-#.
-The value of the :code:`name` attribute MUST NOT be equal to the name of
-   any of the units listed in the :ref:`Built-in units <table_built_in_units>` table.
+   3. The value of the :code:`name` attribute MUST NOT be equal to the name of any of the units listed in the :ref:`Built-in units <table_built_in_units>` table.

+.. container:: issue-units-child

-#.
-A :code:`units` element MAY contain one or more :code:`unit` element
+   4. A :code:`units` element MAY contain one or more :code:`unit` element children.
-   children.

 .. marker6